What Does Roadside Assistance Coverage Include?

 - State Regulations: Costs vary by location due to different state requirements

-- Existing Coverage: Some insurers require you to have comprehensive and collision coverage to add roadside assistance
+- Existing Coverage: Some insurers require you to have comprehensive and collision coverage before you can add roadside assistance

 Cost Per Use Considerations